Published and Effective as of January 5, 2026.

 Either party may terminate this Agreement (including all Orders) if the other party (a) fails to cure a material breach of this Agreement (including a failure to pay fees) within 30 days after notice, (b) ceases operation without a successor or (c) seeks protection under a bankruptcy, receivership, trust deed, creditors’ arrangement, composition or comparable proceeding, or if such a proceeding is instituted against that party and not dismissed within 60 days.

-Upon expiration or termination of this Agreement or an Order, Customer’s access to the Service and Technical Services will cease, other than limited use of the Service to export Customer Content as described in Section 4.4 (Data Export).
-At the disclosing party’s request upon expiration or termination of this Agreement, the receiving party will delete all of the disclosing party’s Confidential Information (excluding Customer Content, which is addressed in Section 4.4).
-Customer Content and other Confidential Information may be retained in the receiving party’s standard backups after deletion but will remain subject to this Agreement’s confidentiality restrictions.
+Upon expiration or termination of this Agreement or an Order, Customer’s access to the Service and Technical Services will cease, other than limited use of the Service to download Customer Content as described in Section 4.4 (Data Export and Deletion).
+Customer Content (including any residual retention, such as backups and logs) is handled as described in Section 4.4.
+At the disclosing party’s request upon expiration or termination of this Agreement, the receiving party will delete the disclosing party’s Confidential Information other than Customer Content, subject to any retention permitted by Law and this Agreement.

 12. Ownership